MicrosoftDocs/azure-ai-docs/articles/machine-learning/tutorial-first-experiment-automated-ml.md

 1. Select **Deploy**.

-   A green success message appears at the top of the **Job** screen, and in the **Model summary** pane, a status message appears under **Deploy status**.
+   A green success message appears at the top of the **Job** screen.
+In the **Model summary** pane, a status message appears under **Deploy status**.
 Select **Refresh** periodically to check the deployment status.

-Now you have an operational web service to generate predictions.
+You have an operational web service to generate predictions.

 Proceed to the [Related content](#related-content) to learn more about how to consume your new web service, and test your predictions using Power BI built in Azure Machine Learning support.

 ## Clean up resources

 Deployment files are larger than data and experiment files, so they cost more to store.
-Delete only the deployment files to minimize costs to your account, or if you want to keep your workspace and experiment files.
-Otherwise, delete the entire resource group, if you don't plan to use any of the files.
+If you want to keep your workspace and experiment files, delete only the deployment files to minimize costs to your account.
+If you don't plan to use any of the files, delete the entire resource group.

 ### Delete the deployment instance

-Delete just the deployment instance from Azure Machine Learning at https:\//ml.azure.com/, if you want to keep the resource group and workspace for other tutorials and exploration.
+Delete just the deployment instance from Azure Machine Learning at https:\//ml.azure.com/.

 1. Go to [Azure Machine Learning](https://ml.azure.com/).
 Navigate to your workspace and under the **Assets** pane, select **Endpoints**.